shreyas-muralidhara/Leaf-Wilting-Classification-Transfer-Learning/README.md

 We were able to achieve 65% validation accuracy on a balanced dataset which properly resembled the balanced test dataset.
 The test accuracy score achieved was 57% which passed the threshold of 50%.

 For the complete details on the approach and the results achieved, kindly take a look at the folder [Reports]().

+## Weather Data (Extra Credit)

+We were also given a relatively small data in the form of weather conditions noted for some images in the training dataset.
+We used an ensemble approach to improve upon the accuracy in this extra credit data.
+For this extra credit portion, we were given the test dataset with the true labels.
+Firstly, we used a PCA based SVM model to eliminate useless features from the tabular data to achieve 72% test accuracy.
+Secondly, we built an image-based model which was the ResNet model with best parameters found in Part 2 approach.
+The image only model achieved a 78% accuracy on the test dataset.
+Finally, the ensemble model combined the confidence scores from both the image-only and tabular data models to improve and reached a maximum test accuracy of 82%.